Profit and Loss Definition

 1. Choosing the Period

-Initially, you need to choose the timeframe for which you want to create your simple profit & loss statement.
+Initially, you need to choose the timeframe for which you want to create your simple profit and loss statement.
 You have various options, including weekly, biweekly, monthly, or annual.
 Have proper clarity on it before stepping further in the process.

 2. Analyze Your Business Revenue